 Activation is the process of creating and initializing a new context or of using an appropriate existing context for the object.
 An object can be activated in its own context or in that of its creator.
 When an object is activated, the context properties are initialized.
-A context can have a number of context properties, which are defined in [(MS-COM)] section 1.3.1.
+A context can have context properties ([MS-COM] section 1.3.1).

-COM+ supports distributed transactions, that is, transacted operations across a network.
-Transactions are described in detail in [([MS-COM] section 1.3.2-).
+COM+ supports distributed transactions, that is, transacted operations across a network ([MS-COM] section 1.3.2).